-Yet on the other hand, few will rise to the defense of James.
-For James kinda of gives us the "put up or shut up."
-Few amongst us will take a stand and call upon themselves as well as the greater church to actually live like they love Jesus: to respond to the power and dynamic of the gospel, and manifest its affect in our lives and the mission where God has called us.
-Taking a stand on such can get pretty hot.
-Immediately and invariably come the cries of "legalist" and "archaic" ... "old-school."
-How I love the fact that God saw to it that this letter appears in our scriptures!
-For the balance in this issue is critical.
-When we sway too far to the left or to the right, we lose both the spiritual power that the gospel provides as well as the heavenly framework that God intended.
+The book of James was written to a group of believers who were apparently able to talk the talk, but failed when it came to walking the walk.
+That scenario requires very little stretching of our imaginations.
+Few in our day will rise to the defense of James or this letter in particular.
+For the position of James is essentially "put up or shut up."
+Few among us will plant our feet on the issue of actually living like Jesus, responding to the power and dynamic of the gospel and manifesting our love for Him in our lives and in the mission that God has called us to.
+In fact, taking a stand here can get pretty heated.
+Immediately come the cries of "legalist," "archaic," and "old-school."
+Yet one cannot ignore that God saw to it that this letter appears in our Scriptures!
+Yes indeed, the balance in this issue is critical.
+When we sway too far to the left or to the right, we lose both the spiritual power that the gospel provides, as well as the heavenly framework God intended.

-The position that James takes here in this letter is that if we are indeed reborn through the manifest power of Jesus Christ, our lives will reflect such.
-A car that has been involved in a serious accident will always look like it.
-Its outside will clearly speak to that reality.
-The fact that a man lifts a lot of weights will be evident.
-People who are crazy in love invariable show their affection.
-Such examples are too numerous to even begin!
-Why then should our lives not clearly say "Christian" after a profound and 'head-on' meeting with the Creator of the Universe?
+The position James takes here in this letter is that if we are indeed reborn by the manifest power of Jesus Christ, our lives will reflect it.
+A car that has engaged a telephone pole will always look like it.
+Its outside will clearly speak concerning its inside.
+Examples of this truth are too numerous to even begin listing!
+Why then should our lives not clearly say "Christian" after a profound "head-on" meeting with the Creator of the universe?
 Will not everything change?
-Won't every aspect of our passions, our time use, our priorities, be profoundly affected?
-Perhaps we fail in this truth because we do not really grasp the magnitude of the power of the gospel...the truth and the fullness of just what began that day on a hill outside of Jerusalem.
+Won't every aspect of our passions, our use of time, and our priorities be profoundly affected?

-Salvation is not the redemption of the old you.
-This isn't an issue of rehab.
-Salvation is the death of the old you with all of its wants, its plans, its appearances, and the birth of a new you.
-One with new motivations and wants and directions.
-Thus, your redemption...if factual, is not a renovation but a destruction and rebuild.
-That makes you look and live very different!
+The beginning of our understanding of all this is the grasp that salvation is not the redemption of the old you, as in some sort of rehabilitation.
+Salvation is in fact the death of the old you with all of its wants, its plans, its appearances, and the birth of a new you.
+It's here ...right out of the gate, that many are immediately lost.
+Our redemption, if factual, is not a renovation but an actual destruction and a rebuild that makes you look and live very differently!

 This book is written by James, the brother of Jesus.
-How hard that would have been!
-To come to the truth that your brother is actually the Son of God and the salvation of the world?
-It was no doubt a difficult journey for the siblings of Jesus to acknowledge that fact.
-And please note that despite what the Catholics try to tell you, Jesus did have brothers and sisters!
-Just flip through the gospels and that becomes very evident.
-Matthew 12:47 and Matthew 13:55-56 are a couple of examples.
-However James apparently spent most of Jesus life in the 'unbelieving camp.'
-(Note John 7:5) What changed his mind?
+Can you imagine?
+How hard would that have been!
+To find out your brother is actually the Son of God and the Salvation of the world!
+Ironically, there are folks ...aka most Catholics, who will try to tell you that Jesus did not have brothers and sisters (hence the perpetual virginity of Mary.)
+But the gospel accounts bear witness: Matthew 12:47 and Matthew 13:55-56 are a couple of examples.
+However, James apparently spent most of Jesus' life in the unbelieving camp (note John 7:5).
+What changed his mind?
 Most commentators believe it was the resurrection.
-Nothing like having your brother die and then come back from the dead to sway your opinion of Him.
-James in fact went on to become one of Jesus' greatest backers and is even believed to have led the church in Jerusalem.
+Nothing like having your brother die and then come back from the dead to sway your opinion of Him!
+James, in fact, went on to become one of Jesus' greatest backers and is even believed to have led the church in Jerusalem.
 Paul records having hung out with James at the churches' first "pastor's conference" in Acts 15.